CloudScale365, Inc. Terms of Service

 4. Unless expressly included in the Services, Client shall be solely responsible for (and CS365 shall have no liability arising out of), at Client’s sole cost, all matters and circumstances relating to (i) the network (including any loss of data in transmission, improper transmission by Client, or failure by Client or any third party to act on any communication transmission to or by Client through the Services), equipment (including its selection, configuration, installation, hosting, physical security, licensing, operation, performance, support and maintenance), and software utilized by Client, (ii) domain name services, registrations, maintenance and taxes, and IP addressing, (iii) data storage, data back-up and archival history with respect to Client’s equipment and data therein (notwithstanding Client’s utilization of the Service), (iv) all aspects of Client’s business or Client’s business decisions, whether utilizing the Services, data or information produced by the Services, or otherwise, including the use of the Services by Client or any of its employees or end-users, whether for the purpose for which it is intended or otherwise, and the provision of services and data to its employees and end-users, (iv) content and data provided or passed by Client or any of its employees or end-users (including the privacy and security thereof), whether through the Services or otherwise, and the manner in which the Service may be used by Client or any of its employees or end-users, and (v) the selection, training, direction, supervision and employment of appropriate Client personnel.
 CS365 shall have no ownership, control, responsibility or liability whatsoever with respect to any of such matters, and, notwithstanding any judgment, recommendation or requirement of CS365, Client disclaims any reliance on CS365 with respect thereto (including if CS365 provided or arranged for any such matter to or on behalf of Client).

-5. Client hereby grants CS365 the authority (without subjecting it to any liability) to suspend Client’s use of the Services if, in the sole discretion of CS365, there arises any hazardous condition, unsafe practice, emergency situation, interference with the Services or another CS365 customer or other reason to do so.
+5. Client hereby grants CS365 the authority (without subjecting it to any liability) to suspend Client’s use of the Services if, in the sole discretion of CS365, there arises any hazardous condition, unsafe practice, emergency situation, interference with the Services or another CS365 customer, violation of third party rights, or other reason to do so.
 Client shall not have access to, and shall not enter, CS365’s facilities or systems.
 At its sole expense, Client shall provide, and shall provide CS365 access upon request by CS365 to, such equipment, personnel, data and resources as CS365 may reasonably request in order for it to provide the Services.
 CS365 will provide Service security solely by providing Client with access to the Services through a combination of user names and passwords.
 Client is responsible for any and all use of, and activities, transactions and administration conducted through or that occur under, Client’s user accounts and/or passwords, whether or not authorized by Client.

 6. Client will permit, and hereby authorizes, CS365 to remotely access Client’s systems and, without limiting the foregoing, to install such software and/or applications on Client servers, workstations, networking devices and other equipment as determined by CS365 in order for CS365 to provide the Services, and to access certain Client equipment and facilities (and Client will provide all required passwords).
 CS365 will not be liable or responsible for adverse affects or interruptions caused by any such software, applications or access; however, at Client’s request, and as Client’s sole and exclusive remedy arising out of the installation, use or performance of any such software or applications, CS365 will remove the software or application from the effected device.